atc-casip/respiros/site/content/en/docs/Events/_index.md

 }
 ```

-## `reading`
+## `readings`

 The system reads the values given by the sensors with very high frequency.
 These
-readings are published in events with much lower frequency so the system doesn
+readings are published in events with much lower frequency so the system doesn't
 overload.
 Each reading has the following variables:

 - `timestamp`: Unix time in which the reading was made.